youngboy/engine-docs/source/caching.md

 > The initial preview of caching only supports Apollo Server, but we're working with the community to add support for Apollo Cache Control to other server libraries.

+> If you are using `express-graphql`, we recommend you switch to Apollo Server.
+Both `express-graphql` and Apollo Server are based on the [`graphql-js`](https://github.com/graphql/graphql-js) reference implementation, and switching should only require changing a few lines of code.

 ## Enable cache control in Apollo Server

 Apollo Server includes built-in support for Apollo Cache Control from version 1.2.0 onwards.